Skip to main content

 Add a Skill

-packmind-cli skills add <path>
+packmind-cli playbook add <path>

 Arguments: